Carp were once considered a trash fish by fly anglers and left to be caught by conventional carp anglers but then everything changed.

-Carp are found pretty much in all bodies of water where the water is warm enough which includes the lower reaches of streams and trout rivers, most lakes and ponds, and in the slower and slack waters of creeks too.
+Carp are found pretty much in all bodies of water where the water is warm enough which includes the lower reaches of streams and trout streams in michigan, rivers, most lakes and ponds, and in the slower and slack waters of creeks too.

 When it comes to fly fishing for carp, you can’t just go carp fishing in any lake or river that has carp in it.
 To catch carp on a fly you’re going to need to see the fish first, so it’s like sight fishing for bonefish.

 The best areas to catch carp is to go on fly fishing saltwater flats, along the edges that carp like to patrol and clear water so you spot carp with ease.
 Places like Lake Michigan or the South Platte River in Colorado are excellent places to catch a carp on fly.

 What time of year is best for carp fly fishing?

 Unlike bonefish, carp do not spend all year sitting in the shallows feeding, they move into deeper water when the water gets either too hot or too cold for them.

 Luckily, water temperatures rarely get too hot for carp so your best chances of seeing carp feeding in the shallows are between mid-spring to early fall when water temperatures are up and they are looking for their primary food source along the edge of lakes and rivers.